WPTravelteam/wp-travel/readme.txt

 == Changelog ==

 = 3.1.3 =
-Release Date: 11th December, 2019
+Release Date: 16th December, 2019
 Fixes :

 * Fixed special character issue with add to cart.
 Previously when we use a special character in the pricing name. then the trip is not able to add to the cart.
 * Fixed the min price is not able to set as 0.
 * Minor layout issue fixes.
+* Fixes: Some string translation fixes.
+* Fixes: Custom label value as static custom text changed to related custom label text.

 Enhancement :